ReactTraining/react-workshop/remix/lessons/02-loaders/lecture/NOTES.md

 - Teach the basics of loaders
 - Show how to use TypeScript with loader data and `useLoaderData`
-- Show our utility `UnpackLoader` for easier loader types.
-Remember we have to do `as LoaderData` instead of a generic for this to work.

 ```ts
 // These are same